|Ceramic frit ink (inorganic pigments), UV-cured, or sol-gel inks for digital printing on glass?|

 But… what about stacking the glass after it is printed, and between the time it is printed and when it finally gets laminated!
 How many of the images will be scratched or otherwise marred?

-Or you can print on PVB or other material and sandwich that between glass
+Or you can print on other (film) material and sandwich that between glass

-If you do not want to print directly on the glass (for many reasons), you can print on PVB or other films and sandwich that between layers of glass.
+If you do not want to print directly on the glass (for many reasons), you can print on films and sandwich that between layers of glass.
 If you use the correct materials the result is triplex safety glass.

 Be aware that most special ink for printing on glass is dull and unattractive